nigelkerr/parsepdf/README.md

 Try to learn nom, rust, and the PDF 2.0 spec by parsing PDFs.

+## 2018-05-19

+start of filters merged here to master.  asciihex and ascii85 decoding functions and macros, but the filtering infrastructure not built yet to use them.

 ## 2018-01-28

 upgrade to nom4 wasn't bad at all, and enables some tidying up now.